Table of Contents

 - Click Register on the next page and then select Start Flighting/Flight Now.

-- Now go to this address, and click the Windows Client ARM Insider Preview button to download the ARM ISO file for the VM creation.
-If you aren’t logged in and don’t see the download button, click the login button from the top-right, sign in with your Microsoft account, and then download the ARM ISO file.
+- Now go to this address, and click the Windows Client ARM Insider Preview button to download the ARM VHDX file for the VM creation.
+If you aren’t logged in and don’t see the download button, click the login button from the top-right, sign in with your Microsoft account, and then download the ARM VHDX file.

 - This is a large file, and you will need to wait for some time until it downloads.